 At present, the Company conducts its exploration activities only in the State of Nevada.
 All phases of its operations are subject to the environmental regulations in that state.
 All laws and regulations relating to the environment are and must be strictly adhered to in order to avoid penalties and time delays in permit issuances.
 Environmental legislation and regulation is evolving and, in the future, may result in the enactment of laws and regulations that could negatively impact exploration and development or entirely preclude the development of mines.
 This would also have a negative material and financial effect on the Company.
-However, the State of Nevada's laws and regulations do not appear to the Company nor hinder it from the development of operations there.
+However, the State of Nevada's laws and regulations do not appear to the Company to impose in the near or long term any restrictions that would cause significant harm to the Company nor hinder it from the development of operations there.